maruel/landslide/maruel_slides/maruel_git.md

 Which brings up:

-    pick 49a8dd7 Force all unit tests to run with python 2.5 interpreter. pick 2c86ef4 .
+    pick 49a8dd7 Force all unit tests to run. pick 2c86ef4 .
     pick 0ab32a4 .
     pick 742d03d .

 To squash effectively, replace the text to:

-    pick 49a8dd7 Force all unit tests to run with python 2.5 interpreter. s 2c86ef4 .
+    pick 49a8dd7 Force all unit tests to run. s 2c86ef4 .
     s 0ab32a4 .
     s 742d03d .